 The Maryland Insurance Administration (MIA) is an independent State agency that regulates Maryland’s insurance industry and protects consumers by monitoring and enforcing insurers’ and insurance professionals’ compliance with State law.
 Through the diligence of a highly professional staff of market analysts, financial analysts, accountants, lawyers, law enforcement officers, actuaries, complaint investigators, and others, the MIA works to facilitate a strong and competitive insurance marketplace where consumers are well informed and treated fairly.
 Staff members are subject matter experts who serve as a resource for lawmakers, consumers, and other public and private entities.

-* This management service position serves at the pleasure of the appointing authority.
+* This is a Management Service position that serves at the pleasure of the appointing authority. *

 LOCATION OF POSITION